Godetia: sowing, growing, care

 - Godetias are easy to pair: choose their companions from our unique collection of annual plants

-- Annual plants transform their allotted space in just a few weeks: explore our solutions!
+- Annual plants dress up the space they are given in just a few weeks: explore our solutions!

 - Discover our 7 pairing ideas for creating beautiful summer planters